 Aaron Glascock - Designer, tooling and production advisor.

-Doug Van Sickle – A production potter for 36 years Doug's encyclopedic knowledge of clay and ceramic materials baffles us daily.
+Doug Van Sickle - Production potter.
+With over 38 years of experience as a production potter, Doug's encyclopedic knowledge of clay and ceramic materials baffles us daily.
 His precision throwing is truly a gift.

 Site photography - Dale Strumpell, Aaron Glascock and Sabrina Judge unless otherwise noted.